-Due to Smyth County being a fairly rural area, outside of the county's population centers the distribution of internet, broadband, and other telecommunication networks is not equitable.
-Currently, internet service for much of Smyth County is provided through CenturyLink (now Lumen Technology/Brightspeed).
-CenturyLink provides the area with DSL (provided through copper telephone lines).
-In terms of internet availability, large portions of the county (roughly 50%) are served by Cable or DSL internet services.
-Satellite internet is an option for residents with providers like HughesNet, Viasat, and Starlink offering services; however, these services can be expensive and are spotty if the satellite does not have a clear line of sight (clouds, storms, etc.).
+Due to Smyth County being fairly rural, the distribution of internet, broadband, and other telecommunication networks have not been equitable in the past.
+Historically, interest service for much of Smyth County was provided through CenturyLink (now Lumen Technology/Brightspeed).
+CenturyLink provides the area with DSL (provided through copper telephone lines) as well as recent upgrades to fiber in some locations.
+Satellite internet is also an option for residents with providers like HughesNet, Viasat, and Starlink offering services; however, these services can be expensive and are spotty if the satellite does not have a clear line of sight (clouds, storms, etc.).

-That being said, broadband availability is increasing quickly.
-Through a partnership between Smyth, Washington and Wythe Counties, the Mount Rogers Planning District Commission, and Point Broadband, all three localities were able to apply for funding through the Virginia Telecommunication Initiative to expand broadband access.
+In terms of internet availability, Smyth County is now considered 100% served, according to the FCC National Broadband Map.
+This is largely due to a partnership between Smyth, Washington and Wythe Counties, the Mount Rogers Planning District Commission, and Point Broadband, all three localities were able to apply for funding through the Virginia Telecommunication Initiative to expand broadband access.
 Awarded in two phases, the first phase of expanding broadband access took place in 2020 with \$7,870,000 being awarded to bring connectivity to nearly 6,500 acres of Smyth, Washington, and Wythe counties.
 In total, this first phase connected over 1,000 homes that were underserved or totally unserved at that time.
 In 2021, the same partnership was made to expand access further with the goal of creating universal access in all three counties.
 In total, all three counites were awarded \$65,883,228 to fund the project along with Point Broadband leveraging \$33,052,600 to being this phase's total budget to \$98,925,828.
 In total, phase two brought reliable broadband service to 27,450 homes and businesses and creating universal connectivity across all three localities.

-Within the county, there are a handful of publicly available Wi-Fi hotspots according to DHCD.
-These include all public schools and the Konnarock Community Center in the southwestern corner of the county.
+Within the County, there are a handful of publicly available Wi-Fi hotspots according to DHCD.
+These include all public schools and the Konnarock Community Center in the southwestern corner of the County.